libavg/libavg/sphinxdoc/misc.rst

             Sets the types of messages that should be logged. :py:attr:`categories` is an or'ed sequence of categories.

-        .. py:method:: log(message, category, level)
+        .. py:method:: log(message, category, severity)

-            Logs message to the log if category is active or level is at least an :py:const:`ERROR`.
+            Logs a message if category is active or severity is at least :py:const:`ERROR`.

             :param category: